mcheiva/workshop-dds/cpp/exercises/01/README.md

 	${GENERATED_TYPE_SUPPORT_DIR}/idls/<SubFolderPath>/<NameOfIdl>TypeObjectSupport.cxx // YOUR OWN IDL
 )
 ```
-It is important to remember to first add your idl to the IDL_FILES definition and add the generated support files for serialization etc to the ALL_GENERATED_FILES, this is to allow to build command to ensure the files are automatically generated by fastddsgen.
+Important: add your IDL to `IDL_FILES` and the generated support files to `ALL_GENERATED_FILES`.
+This ensures the build triggers fastddsgen to generate the files automatically.

-If you are using the conan cmake project, you can just directly hit build from within Visual Studio as fastddsgen is fully integrated with CMake, if you use the classic C++ msvc style project, you have to go back and run the `build_idls.bat` for the updated datastructures to be present.
+If you are using the Conan CMake project, you can build directly from within Visual Studio — fastddsgen is integrated with CMake.
+If you use the classic C++ MSVC project, run `build_idls.bat` again so updated data structures are generated and present.